 After diagram (mandatory): What you will build by following the instructions in each step of the lab.

 Lab Steps are the heart of the lab.
 They are now broken into three sections:

 Introduction: This section tells you what you will be doing in the lab and includes an overview of key services and topics.

 Instructions: Detailed guidance for completing each task, often with the aid of screenshots.
 (Especially for our beginner and intermediate level labs.
 We listened to our visual learners too! )

 Summary: A quick wrap up that focuses on the salient points of the Lab Step.

+Lab Steps are not meant to repeat the more robust information contained within a Cloud Academy Learning Path or Course, nor the exhaustive cloud provider’s documentation set.
+Rather, a Lab Step introduces you to the task at hand, leads you through completing it, then quickly reminds you of a few key points that you just learned.
 Important!
 These labs are designed to teach you not just what to do, but also why, because you will need to be able to apply the knowledge in the real world.
 So, although you may be tempted to jump straight to the Instructions… don’t!
 The other sections are brief to guard against wasting time, but they help provide important context.
 If you perform the Instructions without reading the other sections you may be reduced to simply mimicking and run the risk of wondering “why am I doing this again?”

 Format for Instructions